1. What happens to the chemicals that are broken down?

 37. How many Shields can be installed in parallel or series?

-There is no physical limit on the number of shields that can go in parallel (provided there is adequate flow provided to each system, for large numbers of Shields the incoming supply water line would have to be fairly large an under line pressure).
+There is no physical limit on the number of shields that can go in parallel (provided there is adequate flow provided to each system.

 38. What indicator is there that purification process is working?